solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 Hadi Hariri, the host of the I/O session, had introduced the use of code ligatures at previous Kotlin demos.
 He had now done so at a major developer conference.

 Code ligatures have been around for a few years with many IDEs supporting them in some way.
 Many require the use of plugins.
 However, none have adopted the ligature to the point of mass popularity, and few have direct support for them.
-This trend is changing, and it’s coming to a IDE near you.
+This trend is changing, and it’s coming to an IDE near you.

 Code ligatures are different and radical — this new tool transforms code while the developer types the code.